 FOR IMMEDIATE RELEASE

-The 55+ BC Games is an annual, multi-sport competition celebrating active and healthy adults 55 years of age and older.
-The Games are funded primarily by the BC Seniors Games Society (BCSGS) and the Provincial Government.
-They are an important part of the Sport 4 Life Long Term Athlete Development, with many of the Provincial Sport Organizations providing support.
+The 55+ BC Games is an annual, multi-sport competition celebrating active and healthy seniors.
+The Games are funded primarily by the BC Seniors Games Society and the Provincial Government.
+They are an important part of the Sport 4 Life Long Term Athlete Development, with support from many of the Provincial Sport Organizations.